wibirama/wibirama.github.io/_pages/allpublications.md

   - /resume
 ---

+All listed publications are aimed to disseminate research and scholarly technical reports.
+Apart from any fair dealing for the purposes of research, education, or self-study, all publications may only be reproduced, stored or transmitted online, in any form or by any means, with the prior permission in writing of the author.
+Some papers cannot be found directly in this webpage due to copyright issue.
+If you would like to read the PDF file, please drop me an email to: sunu{at}ugm.ac.id.

-For more recent and updated list of publications, please visit [my Google Scholar profile](https://scholar.google.com/citations?user=xQI5ar8AAAAJ&hl=en&oi=ao)
+For more recent and updated list of publications, please visit [my Google Scholar profile](https://scholar.google.com/citations?user=xQI5ar8AAAAJ&hl=en&oi=ao), [my Scopus page](https://www.scopus.com/authid/detail.uri?authorId=26654457700), and [Sinta national metric](https://sinta.kemdikbud.go.id/authors/profile/44334).

 {% include base_path %}